 - Request official transcripts from each university you have attended and have them sent directly to Graduate Admissions, Wayne State University, Detroit, MI, 48202.

 After your application is submitted, you will receive an access ID and password from Computing and Information Technology (C&IT).
-Please use this information to check your application's status in Pipeline.
-If this is your first time using WSU Pipeline, your password is your 9-digit Banner ID.
+Please use this information to check your application's status in Academica.
+If this is your first time using Academica, your password is your 9-digit Banner ID.

 Check Your Status